KEY LARGO TO KEY WEST, FL

 MM 15

-We stayed at Oceans Edge Key West Resort on Stock Island and it was amazing!
-We had free transportation into Key West and back to our hotel on the hour.
+We LOVE Oceans Edge Key West Resort on Stock Island, it is amazing!
+They provide transportation into Key West and back on the hour.
 The restaurant food was great.
 There were several pools, one was adult only.
 There were free kayak rentals to get out and have fun on the water.
 Our view was gorgeous from our room!
 Absolutely love it here!

 MM 5.3